YEI UCAS free application guide for 2027 entry.

 What I noticed was a heavy emphasis on quantitative techniques.
 Because of the compulsory Mathematics, Statistics, and Econometrics modules, even the Politics side (to my surprise) was packed with maths and stats.

 Understanding that let me tailor my personal statement accordingly, I made it fairly quantitative.
-But I didn’t name-drop maths and econometrics for the sake of it.

 I showed that I’d actually learned parts of it in my own time, and I reflected on how mathematical techniques help in both Politics and Economics.
 That kind of reflection is exactly what they want to see.

-Another thing that is fairly important is understanding which universities care about the personal statement the most.
-LSE, out of every university in the UK, cares the most about personal statements – even more then oxford and cambridge as Oxbridge usually has a lot more data to go off of (interviews, admissions tests for some subjects, written work)
+LSE, out of every university in the UK, cares the most about personal statements – even more then oxford and Cambridge, as Oxbridge usually has a lot more data to go off of (interviews, admissions tests for some subjects, written work)

 For Oxford PPE, specifically, the website clearly says